Technical Note 2279

 Limit the Number of Connections

 To avoid exhausting the memory available for desktop heaps, you can use the "Maximum number of connections" setting (on the General pane) to limit the number of possible connections.
-By default “Maximum number of connections” is set to 60.
+By default “Maximum number of connections” is set to 60 in version 8.1 and earlier.

 Configure Connection Reuse in the Client